-GUESS JEANS Launches In India In Partnership With Tata Cliq
+GUESS JEANS launches in India in partnership with Tata CLiQ

-14 January, 2025: Guess Inc., which operates the GUESS brand in India under its subsidiary, Guess?
-India Pvt Ltd, will launch GUESS JEANS, a California-based denim lifestyle brand, in the country through a strategic long-term franchise partnership with Tata Group's multi-category e-commerce platform, Tata CLiQ (Tata UniStore Limited).
+(MENAFN- Adfactors PR) National, 14 January, 2025: Guess?
+Inc., which operates the GUESS brand in India under its subsidiary, Guess?
+India Pvt Ltd, will launch GUESS JEANS, a California-based denim lifestyle brand, in the country through a strategic long-term franchise partnership with Tata Group’s multi-category e-commerce platform, Tata CLiQ (Tata UniStore Limited).

 As part of this partnership, Tata CLiQ will be the official retailer for GUESS JEANS in India, expanding their retail presence through brick-and-mortar stores along with digital storefronts, thus building an omnichannel presence for the brand.